+The Presbyteries of Toronto Conference Corporation (PTCC), a charitable Ontario Corporation with no share capital was formed on June 30, 2010.
 In 2009 and 2010 the Board of Directors of The Toronto West Presbytery Corporation (TWPC) facilitated the formation of PTCC for the benefit of the Presbyteries of Toronto Conference.
-At November 2010 meetings, a new Board of Directors was elected and new members were admitted to PTCC, in accordance with By Law 1A.
-Board meetings and meetings of members are held on a regular basis during the year.
+At November 2010 meetings, a Board of Directors was elected and members were admitted to PTCC, in accordance with By Law 1A.
+Board meetings and meetings of members of PTCC are held on a regular basis during the year.

 The initial asset flow to PTCC in 2010 and 2011 included assets from the Toronto West Presbytery Corporation, funds from Toronto Conference including the Cedar Glen Fund, the assets of the former nine Presbyteries of Toronto Conference, and the assets of the Toronto Tri-Presbytery Corporation.

 To carry on business as a charitable Corporation, to receive and hold assets, to make investments authorized by law, and to provide financial management of the assets,

 TWPC was incorporated as a charitable Corporation on June 27, 1973 and started operations in 1974.
 Gradually through sales of surplus properties by Congregations in the 1980's and 1990's, assets were turned over to TWPC for use within the Presbytery.
 This process continued through 2010 when the asset value of TWPC reached approximately $7 million.
-Over 37 years TWPC made numerous grants and loans to various Congregations for church development and redevelopment, and to community ministries for their work within Toronto West Presbytery (now South West Presbytery).
+Over 37 years TWPC made numerous grants and loans to various Congregations for church development and redevelopment, and to community ministries for their work within Toronto West Presbytery and then South West Presbytery.